- birth to 12 months

 - Teach them to read early by playing with educational toys that have letters and words on them.
 It’s never too early to get kids excited about reading.
 You can help them build a foundation for literacy from an early age by providing the right environment with toys that include letters and words on it like alphabet magnets, puzzles, bookshelf blocks, word cards etc. By playing educational games at home they will have more exposure to reading which is vital in their development process as well as preparing themselves for school years ahead of time!
 They may also lean faster than other children who don’t receive this kind of guidance because these exposures helps develop vocabulary skills needed when learning how to read fluently later on down the line.

-- Introduce toys that help improve children’s motor skills e.g., nesting or stacking toys, so it will be easier for them to improve their hand-eye coordination in the future.
+- Introduce toys that help improve children’s motor skills e.g., nesting or stacking toys, even bath toys, so it will be easier for them to improve their hand-eye coordination in the future.
 Children will continue to be curious about the world around them and their motor skills are a natural way of exploring.
 Helping your child improve his or her hand-eye coordination now can go miles in preparing him for future success!
 Here is one toy that might help: stacking toys, such as blocks or building sets.
 Some children even prefer nested shapes so they’ll have an easier time improving their dexterity with age.

 - Educate kids on how to be healthy by teaching them about the food pyramid, the importance of fruits and vegetables, etc. by playing with pretend food.
 Kids can learn all about healthy eating by playing with pretend food.
 The kids will adopt habits that keep them away from junk and unhealthy foods, knowing how to assemble a well-balanced meal for themselves at home or on the go.
 Educating children is an important way of imparting knowledge – especially when it comes to being healthier!
 Kids who are educated know which fruits and vegetables make up each category in the Food Pyramid; they also know what kinds of things their body needs more than others so as not to get sick while maintaining good health (e.g., dairy products).
 Playtime becomes educational time as your child learns through hands-on experience, making decisions based upon logical choices instead of impulse decision-making where fast food chains “reign supreme”.